Niall-Sharma/TheGamersProject/README.md

-# TheGamersProject

-This is the read me for the mobile game created for Advanced Software Development.

 # How To Build Game Onto IOS device:

 To build the game onto your phone, download the app Unity Remote 5.